YarenHasan/ICT-Strypes---Python-Academy/The Complete Python Bootcamp From Zero to Hero in Python/Projects/Final Capstone Project 2 (Text Editor)/README.md

+# FINAL CAPSTONE PROJECT 2
  # 📝 Simple Tkinter Text Editor
 This is a simple text editor built using the Tkinter library in Python.
 It features basic functionalities like creating a new document, opening and saving text files, text manipulation, and word count. 🚀
 <br />